 How to apply

-The scheme has an application deadline of 28 March 2017.
+The next round has an application deadline of March 2018.
 Veterinary undergraduate students are encouraged to seek a suitable supervisor as early as possible so that they can start to develop an application for the programme.
-The first cohort of students commences projects in summer 2017.
+The next cohort of students will commence their projects in Summer 2018.

 Those awarded the studentship will be expected to complete a brief report about their experience within three months of completion.
 In addition, they will be expected to present their research to the Beaufort Cottage Educational Trust in Newmarket at a time between September and December 2017 (travel expenses will be provided).